Disability Pride Month 2025

 This symposium will provide an opportunity for participants to engage in knowledge exchange, visits to prominent disability organizations across the California Bay Area, and foster collaboration opportunities to amplify disability cultural scholarship and practices.

-Grand Opening of the San Francisco Disability Cultural Center with background of spoons and straws.
+July 17-20, 2025 Save the Date: Grand Opening San Francisco Disability Cultural Center.
+In the background are spoons and straws.

 Save the Date: Grand Opening of the San Francisco Disability Cultural Center